Off-policy Evaluation in Doubly Inhomogeneous Environments: Two-way Doubly Inhomogeneous Decision Processes

+Second, we impose an additivity assumption, which requires the transition function $p$ to be additive in $u$, $v$ and $(a,o)$, i.e., for some non-negative constants $\pi_u$, $\pi_v$, and $\pi_0$ that satisfy $\pi_u+\pi_v+\pi_0=1$ and some unknown conditional probability density (mass) functions $p_u$, $p_v$ and $p_0$.

 The additivity assumption in \eqref{eqn:model} essentially assumes that the transition function corresponds to a mixture of $p_u$, $p_v$ and $p_0$, with the mixing weights given by $\pi_u$, $\pi_v$ and $\pi_0$, respectively.
-Under the additivity assumption, $p_u$ and $p_v$ correspond to the individual- and time-specific effects, and are independent of the current observation-action pair.
+Under the additivity assumption, $p_u$ and $p_v$ correspond to the individual- and time-specific effects, respectively, and are independent of the current observation-action pair.
 The function $p_0$ corresponds to the main effect shared over time and subjects.
+Meanwhile, such an additivity assumption can be further relaxed; see Section \ref{sec:extension} for details.